Donald McGavran: Missionary career

-Church Growth
+Institute of Church Growth

 In 1958, McGavran resigned from his mission work and proposed to a number of American seminaries the possibility of starting a department focused on the subject of church growth.
-It was not until 1961 when Institute of Church Growth was established at Northwest Christian College, now Bushnell University, in Eugene, Oregon.
+It was not until 1961 when the Institute of Church Growth was established at Northwest Christian College, now Bushnell University, in Eugene, Oregon.
 Eventually in 1965, David Allan Hubbard invited McGavran to become the first dean of School of World Mission at Fuller Theological Seminary in Pasadena, California.

 McGavran recruited a number of top missiologists and established the largest missions related faculty for any school in the world.
 McGavran's leadership also helped Fuller's School of World Mission to become the largest missions school in the world by number of students.

 McGavran, along with his pupil Peter Wagner, created the Fuller Evangelistic Association to apply his church growth methodologies to churches around the world with Fuller serving as their platform.
 He also created the Institute for American Church Growth in order to focus in on growth in America which was distinct as a nation state due to its ethnic and cultural diversity in its demographics.

 Based on his lectures in Eugene and later at Fuller, McGavran published the book Understanding Church Growth (1970).
 In the work, McGavran articulated a key feature of his church growth theory, known as the "homogenous unit principle."
 Drawing from his experiences in India of mass movements, the homogenous unit principle reasoned that individuals are more likely to convert to Christianity en masse when they share similar demographics.